60Hz vs. 144Hz vs. 240Hz vs. 360Hz – What Is The Best Refresh Rate For Gaming?

 This is because success at FPS games depends on your ability to see other players and react quickly.
 If you are only seeing less than half or even a quarter of the frames that your opponent does, then you will be in trouble.

 In addition, a 60 FPS setup has an end-to-end latency in the range of 55 to 75ms (in full-screen mode), while a 144 FPS setup ranges from 30 to 45ms.
-This means the setup with more frames per second and an accompanying higher monitor refresh rate can generate a higher response rate.
+This means the setup with more frames per second and an accompanying higher monitor refresh rate can generate a quicker response rate.

 144Hz vs. 240Hz